section77/eggbot77/mechanics/README.md

 - toolmount.stl ([OpenSCAD](OpenSCAD/toolmount.scad))
 - spring-3mm.stl (modified by me to allow for a 3mm bolt, [OpenSCAD](OpenSCAD/spring-3mm.scad))
-- penarm-stronger.stl (modified by me to strengthen the arms holding the servo, [OpenSCAD](OpenSCAD/penarm-stronger.scad)) He also provided his files in OpenSCAD format which made modifications dead simple :)
+- penarm-stronger.stl (modified by me to strengthen the arms holding the servo, [OpenSCAD](OpenSCAD/penarm-stronger.scad))
+- nema-eggbot77-mount.stl ([OpenSCAD](OpenSCAD/nema-eggbot77-mount.scad)) (schuetzi99's version was for Arduino Uno; I have modified this to fit our own ESP32-based PCB; bruder-jo made the fit more universal to allow for different variants of nema17 steppers and also allows for more tolerance of different printers). schuetzie99 also provided his files in OpenSCAD format which made modifications dead simple :)

 [Smuk3D](https://www.thingiverse.com/smuk3d) has designed a knob for the M4 bolt that fixes the pen:
 - nut_knob_v1_5_1_M4.stl ([OpenSCAD](OpenSCAD/nut_knob_v1_5_1_M4.scad))